Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Trivance

 \subsection{Latency-Optimal Algorithm}

-By following the same communication pattern as the bandwidth-optimal version, with the modification of running one phase instead of splitting it into a Reduce-Scatter and AllGather, the latency-optimal \name algorithm achieves to complete the AllReduce collective in $\log_3 n$ steps ($\Lambda = 1$).
-For each step, all nodes forward their entire vector to their peers resulting in $m \cdot \log_3 n$ transmitted bytes per node ($\Delta = \log_3 n$) maintaining the same congestion of $3^k$ ($\Theta = \frac{n}{2}$). \paragraph{Proof of Latency-Optimality for \name} Previously, we introduced the design and performance characteristics of the \name algorithm for both its latency- and bandwidth-optimal versions.
-Existing literature~\cite{Bruck1994, Chan2006Multiport} suggests, that the lower bound of required communication steps for two port networks equals $\lceil\log_3 n\rceil$.
-Therefore, the optimal network sizes for \name are powers of three.
+By following the same communication pattern as the bandwidth-optimal version, with the modification of running one phase instead of splitting it into a Reduce-Scatter and AllGather, the latency-optimal \textsc{Trivance} algorithm completes the AllReduce collective in $\log_3 n$ steps ($\Lambda = 1$).
+For each step, all nodes forward their entire vector to their peers resulting in $m \cdot \log_3 n$ transmitted bytes per node ($\Delta = \log_3 n$) maintaining the same congestion of $3^k$ ($\Theta = \frac{n}{2}$). \paragraph{Proof of Latency-Optimality for \textsc{Trivance}} Previously, we introduced the design and performance characteristics of the \textsc{Trivance} algorithm for both its latency- and bandwidth-optimal versions.
+Existing literature~\cite{Bruck1994, Chan2006Multiport} suggests that the lower bound of required communication steps for two port networks equals $\lceil\log_3 n\rceil$.
+Therefore, the optimal network sizes for \textsc{Trivance} are powers of three.

-In the following, we sketch our proof that \name achieves the latency-optimal lower bound for network sizes of $3^s$ with $s \geq 1$; full proof can be found in Appendix~\ref{A:fullproof}.
+In the following, we sketch our proof that \textsc{Trivance} achieves the latency-optimal lower bound for network sizes of $3^s$ with $s \geq 1$; full proof can be found in Appendix~\ref{A:fullproof}.
 Its communication pattern is identical to the Reduce-Scatter phase of the bandwidth-optimal variant, but the transmitted data differs.
 To establish latency-optimality, it suffices to show that each node $r$ receives all data vectors from the other $n-1$ nodes in the network to perform its reduction operation.

 This pattern is illustrated in Figure~\ref{fig:trivancerange}, where node $r$ initially receives blocks only from its direct neighbors.
 In step $k+1$, it receives blocks not only from peers $p$ and $q$, but also from their adjacent neighbors, which forwarded their blocks in step $k$.
 As a result, the number of distinct blocks known to $r$ tripled from step $k$ to $k+1$.
 To prove latency-optimality, we first establish Lemma~\ref{lem:range}, which characterizes the set of nodes $r$ has obtained data from after step~$k$.
 By induction, we show that after step $k$, each node has accumulated all data originating from a continuous neighborhood whose radius increases as $\sum_{i=0}^k 3^i$. \begin{lemma}[Block propagation] After step $k$, each node $r$ holds data originating from nodes within distance $R_k$, defined as: